Mark-Cooper-Janssen-Vooles/Todolendar.API/README.md

   - We need to run the application as a daemon process.
 This will help with restarts etc too
   - This app has used pm2 to manage it as a background process which takes care of starting, stopping and restarting it

+Note that the EC2 is using a elastic IP address, which enables it to have the same IP address if restarted or rebooted.

 ---